anilgoktas/FlixBus/README.md

-## Feedback

-- First of all thank you for creating this assignment.
-- We could provide RGB values of the colors on the navigation bar and table header view background for convenience.

 ## Dependencies

 - `Alamofire` and `SwiftyJSON` used for business layer.
     - `SwiftyJSON` preferred instead of `Codable` as a personal choice in order to implement models quickly.
 - `R.swift` is a code generator for all assets, images, nibs and colors which comes in handy where deleting any of these resources results in a compile error.
 - `SwiftyMocky` is also a code generator using Sourcery under the hood.
-It creates mock classes conforming `AutoMockable` marked protocols.
+It creates mock classes conforming protocols which are marked with `AutoMockable`.
 - `iOSSnapshotTestCase` is a snapshot testing framework maintained by Uber and previously Facebook.
 It will help us for checking table view cells and view controllers.

 ## Project Notes